arduino/docs-content/content/arduino-cloud/07.api/01.api-overview/api-overview.md

 ### Resources

-You can find the full list of available resources and actions in the [Arduino IoT Cloud Application API Technical Reference](https://www.arduino.cc/reference/en/iot/api/).
+You can find the full list of available resources and actions in the [Arduino Cloud Application API Technical Reference](https://www.arduino.cc/reference/en/iot/api/).

 ***For learning how to successfully authenticate and interface with this API, visit the [Arduino Cloud REST API & SDK](https://docs.arduino.cc/arduino-cloud/getting-started/arduino-iot-api) article.
 Examples using JavaScript, Python and Golang are available here.***